-For random surveys, the design of the sampling strategy will need to incorporate epidemiologically appropriate design prevalence.
-The sample size selected for testing will need to be large enough to detect infection if it were to occur at a predetermined minimum rate.
+For random surveys, the design of the sampling strategy should incorporate epidemiologically appropriate design prevalence.
+The sample size selected for testing should be large enough to detect infection if it were to occur at a predetermined minimum rate.
 The sample size and expected disease prevalence determine the level of confidence in the results of the survey.
 The Member Country should justify the choice of design prevalence and confidence level based on the objectives of surveillance and the epidemiological situation, in accordance with Chapter 1.4.
-Selection of the design prevalence in particular clearly needs to be based on the prevailing or historical epidemiological situation.
+Selection of the design prevalence in particular should be clearly based on the prevailing or historical epidemiological situation.